Can chickens eat eggs?

 How to stop egg eating, step 1.

 So, if you have disappearing or pecked eggs, your first step is to identify the culprit.
-It may not be as obvious as it was with Bono – if you have heavily feathered breeds such as Orpingtons, you'll need to examine them more closely.
+It may not be as obvious as it was with Bono.
+If you have heavily feathered breeds such as Orpingtons, you'll need to examine them more closely.

 What if the culprit is not a chicken?

 If you don't see any obvious signs of egg eating on any of your flock's feathers, it may be time to consider whether the culprit is not a chicken after all.
+Because it's not only chickens who can eat eggs.

 This egg was not a Bono victim.
 It was eaten before he joined the flock, and I had never had any issues with chickens eating their own eggs before that.